woodstockcs/prog-unit-aframe/animations.md

 ---

 ## ⭐ Mastery Check ⭐
-Go to the "classwork" section of Google Classroom to complete and submit the assignment called "Submit your A-Frame 3.1 Mastery Check here".
+Get the Share Link for the most advanced page you did in this lesson.
+Then go to the "classwork" section of Google Classroom and submit that share link at in the assignment called "Submit your A-Frame 3.1 Mastery Check here".

 ---
 [<-- back to unit overview](README.md)